 Devices and Media Requiring Encryption

-Encryption is required for all laptops, workstations, and portable drives that may be used to store or access Loyola data.
-Departments who have a laptop, workstation, or portable drive that needs to be encrypted should contact the ITS Help Desk.
+Encryption is required for all laptops, workstations, and portable drives that may be used to store or access Loyola Protected data.
+Encryption is recommended for all laptops, workstations, and portable drives that may be used to store or access Loyola Sensitive data.
+ITS will provide, install, configure, and support encryption where it is needed.
+Departments who have a laptop, workstation, or portable drive that needs to be encrypted should contact the ITS Information Security team at DataSecurity@luc.edu.

 Electronic Data Transfers